The Complete Boat Buying Guide

 Know What You’re Going to Use Your Boat For

-From bass fishing to fun family days on the lake, there are so many different ways to go about your boating experience.
-And, although an 8-seat pontoon boat may be great for entertaining friends, it’s not such a good idea for the serious fisherman.
-Decide now what the primary use of your boat will be and narrow down models that may be right for you.
+From bass fishing to fun family days on the lake, there are so many different ways to use your boat.
+And, although an eight-seat pontoon boat may be great for entertaining friends, it’s not such a popular boat for the serious fisherman.
+Decide now what the primary use of your boat will be and narrow down the type of boat that may be right for you.

 Study Up on Safety and Prepare for the Unexpected

-Take boater’s safety courses.
-No matter if they’re required by your state or not, ensure that you’ve got the know-how to keep yourself and your passengers safe by taking a boater’s safety course.
+No matter if it’s required by your state or not, ensure that you’ve got the know-how to keep yourself and your passengers safe by taking a boater’s safety course.
 Check your state’s natural resources department for more information on such courses.

-Get boat insurance.
-While not all states require boat insurance, you can gain peace of mind and protection from the unexpected when you add it to your policy.
+While not all states require boat insurance, you can gain peace of mind and protection from the unexpected when you add this optional coverage to your policy.
 Keeping marine insurance active year-round also keeps you financially protected in case of off-season boat theft.

 Your American Family agent is your expert on all things insurance, and they’re happy to help you add boat insurance to your policy.
 Get in touch with them today for a boat insurance quote and make your dreams of boat ownership a reality.